vircadia/vircadia-native-core/CODING_STANDARD.md

 #### [4.3.4] Source files (header and implementation) must include a boilerplate.

-Boilerplates should include the filename, location, creator, copyright Vircadia contributors, and Apache 2.0 License information.
+Boilerplates should include the filename, creator, copyright Vircadia contributors, and Apache 2.0 License information.
 This should be placed at the top of the file.
 If editing an existing file that is copyright High Fidelity, add a second copyright line, copyright Vircadia contributors.

 ```cpp
 //